Ch1ckenscoop/svn-rd/server/reactivedrop/addons/readme.txt

 NOTE:
 =====

-Addon "sounds.vpk" is providing missed queen sounds and HL2 Aliens sounds, this addon must be in this 'addons' directory.
+Addon "sounds.vpk" is providing missed queen sounds and HL2 Alien sounds, this addon must be in this 'addons' directory.